matthewdovey/Incognito/README.md

 # Incognito

-Incognito is a security tool built in Java, used to assess vulnerable machines on a network and provide solutions
+Incognito is a security tool built in Java and JavaFX, used to assess vulnerable machines on a network and provide solutions.

 ![Alt text](/Images/Incognito.png?raw=true "Incognito")

+Available Commands
+- help
+- scan
+- ping
+- map
+- clear
+- report
+- exit

 Map Command Demonstration - Network Mapping